ImpressionEngineering/Perch-CleanTalk-Anti-Spam/README.md

 ## Issues
-please raise a Github issue on the menu above.
+Please raise a Github issue on the menu above.